jameshughes89/cs101/site/assignments/zombies/zombies.rst

 ``cure_probability`` is the percent probability that a given infected city will cure *itself* in the current simulation step.

+The overall idea of simulating a step requires that each city in the world is investigated and checked if it will spread the disease to a neighbouring city and/or cure itself.
+Details are provided below and, given the complexity of this function, pseudocode is provided at the end of this section to help with the writing of your function.

 To perform a simulation step properly, one must consider that the world has a *before* state, which is the state of the world before the simulation step occurs, and an *after* state, which is the state of the world after the simulation step.
 To do this easily, a copy of the before state can be made (see the provided ``copy_world`` function) such that